Bashar Attar, M.D., Ph.D., System Chair

 The major emphasis of this program is clinical.
 During the three-year training, fellows will be able to master the comprehensive knowledge necessary to become a gastroenterology subspecialist.
 Since this field has undergone impressive growth in the past two decades, our training program has been expanded to allow the fellows to gain experience and competence in all the clinical skills and techniques expected of the mature, accomplished consultant capable of providing optimal patient care.

 Our program is affiliated with Rush University Medical Center.
+We have weekly combined Grand Rounds.
 This affiliation provides our trainees a wider exposure to all aspects of Gastroenterology/Hepatology.
 By the end of their training, our fellows are expected to demonstrate sufficient professional ability to practice competently and independently.

 The Division of Gastroenterology at Cook County-John H. Stroger Hospital accepts fellowship applications from candidates who are eligible to take the American Board Examination in Internal Medicine at the time of starting Fellowship in Gastroenterology.

 We are participating in the MATCH Program www.nrmp.org and we abide by its regulations and deadlines.
 You can apply to our program via ERAS, an online, electronic application service www.aamc.org/eras for all positions beginning on July 1, 2017.
 Applicants will be able to access ERAS effective July 2017 to coordinate their application material.
 Applications can be electronically submitted to programs.
 Applicants should be ready to transmit their material to meet the deadline of August 31, 2017.
 All application packets must include: